neilb/CPAN-Authors-Guide/resources.md

 ## [Perl Module Mechanics](https://theworld.com/~swmcd/steven/perl/module_mechanics.html)

 This is an extremely comprehensive resource delving into the world of Perl modules and how best to understand the rationale for the structures, and idiosyncracies.
 It is clearly laid out and easy to follow.
+It is dated and there are many modern tools that make module making much easier than described here.